blakedennett/LoanApprovalProject/README.md

 ### Overview

-<h4>To build my Neural Network, I used Tensorflow to build a model from sratch.
+<h4>To build my Neural Network, I used Tensorflow to build a model from scratch.
 Because the dataset was small, I was able to run it on my laptop with a CPU and it only took about 8 seconds (without any tuning).
 I decided not to do the random, manual hyperparameter adjustments her like I did with the decision tree models.
 Instead, I ended up using the Keras tuner called Hyperband.
 I originally tried GridSearchCV, but I fortunately got very stuck and found something much better and more efficient anyways.
 Overall, I was disappointed with the results I got, but ultimately I learned a lot and am very happy with the neural network I built.</h4>

 ### Keras Hyperband Tuner